• Skip to primary navigation

 Kamikaze Shot

-Blue Mule
+Blue Muleย

-Check out all of our Cocktail Recipes
+Check out all of our Cocktail Recipes!

 Did you see our article on funny drink names?
 There are so many unique cocktail names.

 Do you love recipes?
-Check out our copy cat recipes, dessert recipes, and our Crock Pot Recipes.
+Check out ourย copy cat recipes,ย dessert recipes, and ourย Crock Pot Recipes.

-Follow Tammilee Tips on MSN, Facebook, Instagram, Pinterest, and Twitter for all of our recipe posts.
+Follow Tammilee Tips on MSN, Facebook, Instagram, and Pinterest for our recipe posts.

 Pickleback Shot